Do you have a blog? Do this to improve your SEO positioning

 5. Internal Links

-6. site speed
+6. Site speed

-Each one has its own elements that represent a link to guarantee an ideal positioning, where if we do it properly as a whole it will represent an increase in organic metrics.
+Each one has its own elements that represent a link to guarantee ideal positioning, where if we do it properly as a whole it will represent an increase in organic metrics.
 Next, we will briefly review each element, emphasizing a content-oriented element:

-website architecture
+Web architecture

 It represents how our blog is structured, organized and distributed.
 It specifically influences: